MuhammadZulfadli/explore-pinia/README.md

-# pinia-explore ith Vue 3
+# pinia-explore with Vue 3

 This template should help get you started developing with Vue 3 in Vite.